-- Customers, interested parties, visitors and users of the online offer, business partners.
+- Customers, interested parties, visitors and users of the online offering, business partners.

-- Visitors and users of the online offer.
+- Visitors and users of the online offering.

-In the following, we also refer to the persons concerned collectively as “users”.
+Below we refer to the affected persons collectively as “users”.

-- Provision of the online offer, its contents and shop functions
+- Provision of the online offer, its content and shop functions

 - Provision of contractual services, service and customer care

-- Responding to contact requests and communicating with users
+- Answering contact requests and communicating with users

 - Marketing, advertising and market research